terraform-google-modules/terraform-google-k8s-gce/examples/k8s-gce-nat-calico/README.md

-# Kubernetes Cluster on GCE Example with Calico CNI Networking
+# Kubernetes Cluster on GCE Example with NAT Gateway and Calico CNI Networking

 This example creates a Kunbernetes cluster on Compute Engine.